 Which residence halls have co-ed floors, single gender floors, gender informed floors, etc.?

-All of our residence halls are gender inclusive, meaning that all genders live on the floors together.
-Based on interest, we anticipate having gender informed and single gender floor options in East Hall.
+All of our residence halls are gender inclusive, meaning that all genders live on the floors together, but their roommate will be the same gender as them.
+Based on interest, we anticipate having gender informed (meaning any gender can live with any gender as a roommate) and single gender floor options throughout the First Year Area.

 Are my housing options limited if I select single gender, gender informed, co-ed, etc. floors?